Cached Data Store

 - A Node’s DataCacheNode.CatchUp method - To synchronize the cache completely.

 Direct SQL queries and stored procedure calls are not cached.
 To properly adjust a cache after calls, use any of the methods listed above.
-If you are using a MS SQL Server (version 2005 and later) database as a backend for a data store, you can enable the cache hierarchy to be automatically notified about table updates using SqlDependency (see below).
+If you are using a Microsoft SQL Server (version 2005 and later) database as a backend for a data store, you can enable the cache hierarchy to be automatically notified about table updates using SqlDependency (see below).

-SqlDependency is a MS SQL Server feature (found in version 2005 and later) that allows the database server to notify a client about changes that occur in the database.
+SqlDependency is a Microsoft SQL Server feature (found in version 2005 and later) that allows the database server to notify a client about changes that occur in the database.
 You can enable the cache hierarchy to exploit this feature to be automatically notified about any changes made to a cached database (even if they are made outside the cache hierarchy).
 To accomplish this, do one of the following.

 - Use the MSSql2005SqlDependencyCacheRoot as the Root element in your cache hierarchy.
 To create the Root element, call the MSSql2005SqlDependencyCacheRoot.CreateSqlDependencyCacheRoot overloaded methods.